mistahoward/blazor-why-did-you-render/CONTRIBUTING.md

 ## 📋 Contributor License Agreement

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project (MIT License).
+By contributing to this project, you agree that your contributions will be licensed under the same license as the project (GNU General Public License v3.0 or later).

 ## 🙏 Recognition